Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ## Abstract Example (continued)

-Another class, `B`, could inherit the properties and methods of `A` by using the `extends` keyword.
+Another class, `B`, inherits the properties and methods of `A` using the `extends` keyword.

 ```java
 public class B extends A {

 }
 ```
+--

-- A `B` object could be instantiated with no further code and it would automatically inherit the public interface defined by `A`.
+- A `B` object is instantiated with no further code and automatically inherits the public interface defined by `A`.

 ```java
 B bObj = new B();